99souls/ariadne/engine/internalisation-plan.md

 - Whether to drop `AssetStrategy` interface (decide after internalization wave 3; investigate real external demand).
 - Potential consolidation of snapshots into a single composite struct if it simplifies surface further.
-- Converting `SelectMetricsProvider` to an unexported helper plus a simple config enum mapping.
+- (Completed) Converted contemplated `SelectMetricsProvider` to an unexported helper (`selectMetricsProvider`) – config flags now the only public knobs.

 ---